-Aerials indicate that Heritage Specimen Trees (greater than or equal to 24 inches in diameter) may reside on the parcel.
-Per Brevard County Landscaping, Land Clearing and Tree Protection ordinance, Section 62-4331(3), a purpose and intent of the ordinance is to encourage the protection of Heritage Specimen Trees.
-In addition, per Section 62-4341(18), Specimen and Protected Trees shall be preserved or relocated on site to the Greatest Extent Feasible.
-Per Section 62-4332, Definitions, Greatest Extent Feasible shall include, but not be limited to, relocation of roads, buildings, ponds, increasing building height to reduce building footprint or reducing Vehicular Use Areas.
-The applicant is advised to refer to Article XIII, Division 2, entitled

-Land Clearing, Landscaping, and Tree Protection, for specific requirements for preservation and canopy coverage requirements.
+Aerials indicate that Specimen Trees (greater than or equal to 24 inches in diameter) may exist on subject property.
+Per Brevard County Landscaping, Land Clearing and Tree Protection ordinance, Section 62-4331(3), the purpose and intent of the ordinance is to encourage the protection of Heritage Specimen trees.
+The applicant is advised to refer to Article XIII, Division 2, entitled Land Clearing, Landscaping, and Tree Protection, for specific requirements for tree preservation and canopy coverage requirements.
+Land clearing is not permitted without prior authorization by NRM.